Shark Attack Leaves Man Critical In Hawaii — Screams Heard From Beach As Shark Knocks Man Off Paddleboard

 He had severe wounds to his extremities on the ride side of his body and the team, along with people on the beach, worked quickly to apply tourniquets to the wounded areas as they waited for the paramedics to arrive.
 The man, who was not identified by name, lives in the private community where this occurred.

 The father told rescuers how the shark first came to the surface and bumped into his son’s paddleboard, causing his son to tumble into the water.
-Once in the water, the shark “tore into him,” reports The Washington Post.
+Once in the water, the shark “tore into him,” reported the Washington Post.

 Man critically injured in Hawaii island shark attack https://t.co/wd6P4luRZp via @upi